SulmanK/Blog/docs/writing/posts/reddit_text_insight_sentiment_local.md

 ---

-# From Reddit to Insights: Building an AI-Powered Data Pipeline with Gemini (ON-PREM)
+# From Reddit to Insights: Building an AI-Powered Data Pipeline with Gemini (On-Prem)

 ## Introduction